 After the church gained back control of the missions they began to decay until the National Park Service and preservationists raised awareness.
 In 1910, Father St. John O’ Sullivan (The Great Restorer) led an effort to revive the San Juan Capistrano Mission to its former glory.
 In the early days of Hollywood, it was used as the location for several films including D.W.
 Griffith’s “The Two Brothers.”
 Johnstone McCulley, who created the character of Zorro made the mission the setting for his novella “The Curse of Capistrano.”
 It was later made into a movie called “The Mark of Zorro.”

 The mission currently hosts concerts, festivals, and church services on the grounds.
 It’s still a living, breathing part of the San Juan Capistrano community.

 I love that the Amtrak Station stops in the center of the neighborhood.
-It’s easy for me to jump on a train from Chatsworth and be in San Juan Capistrano within a couple hours without driving in traffic.
+It’s easy for me to jump on a train from Los Angeles and be in San Juan Capistrano within a couple of hours without driving in traffic.

-We visited The Cottage Gallery on Los Rios Street housed in one of the historic homes.
+The Cottage Gallery on Los Rios Street is housed in one of the historic homes.
 It was built in 1890 by a woman who was 100% Native American.
 When the census came around she told them she was only 50%.
-Her relatives now complain they got screwed because they can’t claim to be full-blooded Native American.
+Her relatives now complain they got screwed because they can’t claim to be full-blooded Native Americans.

 The Cottage Gallery has been in operation for 3 years and displays the work of 40 professional artists.
 One of them is always there and available to talk to shoppers.

-Our group also enjoyed a delectable lunch and wine tasting at the Rancho Capistrano Winery.
-It’s a family owned winery that offers handcrafted wine, pizza, appetizers, salads and fabulous desserts.
+While I was there, I enjoyed lunch and a wine tasting at the Rancho Capistrano Winery.
+It’s a family-owned winery that offers handcrafted wine, pizza, appetizers, salads, and fabulous desserts.